The first NBA player of Indian descent, who made history in 16 seconds

 "They are playing more small ball and at a quicker pace, so for me to fit into that system is hard," Bhullar says.
 "I have been working on my game, from getting into better shape and moving faster."

 Bhullar was born and raised in the Canadian city of Toronto, while his parents are from villages in the northern Indian state of Punjab.
-They moved to Canada in the 1980s where they married and had two sons.
+They moved to Canada in the 1980s where they married and had children.

 Soon after they arrived in Toronto, both his parents worked in factories while his father also drove a taxi.
 They now own a gas station where photos of Bhullar and his younger brother Tanveer, also a basketball player, adorn the walls.